-In order to succeed in the IELTS exam, you wanted to show off your vocabulary.
+In order to succeed in the IELTS exam, you need to use language accurately and also naturally.
 This means being specific and conveying your exact meaning.
-However, accuracy if very important.
-You need to be able to use the new vocabulary correctly, or it counts as an error.
-By now you probably know that a great way to make your English sound more specific and advanced is to couple adjectives and nouns:
+You need to be able to use your vocabulary correctly, or it counts as an error.
+By now you probably know that a great way to make your English sound more specific and advanced is to couple adjectives and nouns.
+Look at the following adjective + noun pairs:

 red sweater